mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ```
 ### 1.2 Symlink and/or copy files

+All data we are going to need are under `/home/genomics/workshop_materials/genomeAssembly_files`.
+But you won't execute anything from there.
+We are copying files over or making symbolic links to the folders you just created in your home directory.

 For our largest file, we are going to make a [symbolic link](https://www.futurelearn.com/info/courses/linux-for-bioinformatics/0/steps/201767#:~:text=A%20symlink%20is%20a%20symbolic,directory%20in%20any%20file%20system.) so we don't have to copy it to every student folder.
 Do as below:

 ```